Samuel Merritt University

 | Accreditation Required | Institutional + Regional |

 Earning an online psychology degree in Arizona offers a flexible path to a high-demand career.
-Arizona offers competitive entry-level wages, though median salaries are currently 10.5% below the national trend.
+Arizona offers competitive wages for psychology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Arizona students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online psychology programs and are ranked based on affordability, graduation rates, and student outcomes in Arizona.